UMAprotocol/UMIPs/UMIPs/umip-179.md

 Each Pool Rebalance Root shall be the Merkle Root of an array of

 ### Relayer Refund Roots
+The _format_ of Relayer Refund leaves is unchanged from Across v2, as described in [UMIP-157 Constructing RelayerRefundRoot](https://github.com/UMAprotocol/UMIPs/blob/pxrl/umip179/UMIPs/umip-157.md#constructing-relayerrefundroot).
+Across v3 expands Relayer Refund leaves to include depositor refunds on origin chains in the event of an expired deposit `fillDeadline`.

 ### Slow Relay Roots